 In this Lightroom Performance series of posts, we’re going to take a close look at the different factors that affect Lightroom’s performance.

-First, we’re going to discuss and debunk a few of the myths from other blogs, which I discovered while researching this series.
+First, we’re going to discuss and debunk a few of the myths from other blogs, which we discovered while researching this series.

-Next, we’re going to discuss Lightroom’s hardware requirements, and in case you’re buying a new computer, we’ll also understand which hardware has the greatest effect on different areas of the program.
+Next, we’re going to discuss Lightroom’s hardware requirements.
+In case you’re buying a new computer, we’ll also look at which hardware has the greatest effect on different areas of the program.

-Over the following weeks, there’s a run of four posts, covering the tweaks you can make to your existing computer to improve Lightroom’s performance, including general operating system maintenance, settings within Lightroom itself, which of Lightroom’s previews and caches you need to utilize, and finally, ways you can tweak your workflow to shave off extra time.
+Over the following weeks, there’s a run of four posts, covering the tweaks you can make to your existing computer to improve Lightroom’s performance.
+These include general operating system maintenance, then settings within Lightroom itself.
+We then consider which of Lightroom’s previews and caches you need to utilize.
+Then, ways you can tweak your workflow to shave off extra time.

-If you’re itching to speed up Lightroom right now, and don’t want to wait a couple of months to complete the series of posts, you’ll find all of the information in the Improving Performance section of my Lightroom CC/6 book on pages 551-563.
+If you’re itching to speed up Lightroom right now, and don’t want to wait a couple of months to complete the series of posts, you’ll find all of the information in the Improving Performance section of our Adobe Lightroom Classic – The Missing FAQ book on pages 499-524.
 The book also includes detailed flow charts and tables that will not be featuring in these blog posts.

 Before we start optimizing Lightroom, however, it’s important to understand what we can expect from Lightroom.
-I frequently hear people say, “But my computer runs fine with everything else,” only to then discover that they’re only running web browsers and office software, which use minimal resources.
+We frequently hear people say, “But my computer runs fine with everything else”.
+Then we discover that they’re only running web browsers and office software, which use minimal resources.
 Others complain that Photoshop runs fine, but when they try to do the same tasks in Lightroom, it crawls.

-It’s important to understand the nature of Lightroom’s non-destructive editing, compared to most other program’s pixel-based editing*.
+It’s important to understand the nature of Lightroom’s non-destructive editing, compared to most other program’s pixel-based editing.
+We’ll use Photoshop as an example of a pixel editor.
+(In this context, we’re referring to Photoshop itself, as an example of a pixel based editor.
+Photoshop can also use the Camera Raw plug-in, which works as a non-destructive editor like Lightroom.)
 Imagine a conversation between you and your computer:

 You: “Computer, increase Exposure to +1.0”